Shrimp Pasta Recipes You’ll Want To Make Again And Again

 Garlic Butter Shrimp Pasta

-A lighter alternative, garlic butter shrimp pasta is a quick and flavorful dish.
+Garlic butter shrimp pasta is a lighter, quick, and flavorful alternative.
 The sauce, made from garlic, butter, olive oil, and fresh parsley, highlights the natural sweetness of the shrimp.
 This dish is often served with spaghetti or angel hair pasta for a delicate texture.

 Spicy Cajun Shrimp Pasta

-For spice enthusiasts, Cajun shrimp pasta delivers bold flavors.
+Cajun shrimp pasta offers bold flavors, perfect for spice lovers.
 Shrimp is seasoned with Cajun spices and tossed in a creamy sauce with bell peppers, onions, and tomatoes.
 Penne or farfalle works well for soaking up the sauce’s heat and creaminess.

 Refreshing and light, lemon herb shrimp pasta combines the zest of lemons with fresh herbs like basil and parsley.
 Often paired with linguine, this dish is ideal for summer meals or light lunches.